ankur-gupta/async/docs/index.md

 This is because Go and Kotlin were designed to have asynchronous programming support very early on and therefore have a more streamlined learning experience.
 On the contrary, Python has acquired asynchronous programming via a series of superseding PEPs.
-As a result, some concepts have now become defunct (such as the generator-based coroutines) and some ideas need to be redefined (such as the difference between iterators and generators).
+As a result, some concepts have now become defunct (such as, generator-based coroutines) and some ideas need to be redefined (such as, the difference between iterators and generators).
 Teaching defunct concepts and obsolete definitions makes learning unnecessarily difficult.

 ## What this course does differently?